 If water is leaking from your basin, you wouldn’t call an aircon contractor to fix it.

 The same wisdom applies to digital marketing.
 Each digital marketing agency in Singapore has its unique expertise.

-Here is a basic intro of the different types of “digital marketing” agencies in Singapore.
+Here is a basic introduction to the different types of “marketing” agencies in Singapore.

 Below is a breakdown of each agency – what they are and what they have to offer businesses and advertisers operating in Singapore.